 Spyro Reignited Trilogy

 Spyro is another blast from the past that publisher Activision decided to remaster, taking the first three games in the series and updating them to coincide with the franchise's 20th anniversary.
-The graphics were completely overhauled so they could stand up to today's standards, and while they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.
+The graphics were completely overhauled to stand up to today's standards.
+While they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.